Capstone-Projects-2023-Fall/project-garden-sensor-array/documentation/docs/api-specification/frontend-api.md

 ## DataTable

-**Description**
+**Description:**

-Triggerd by the "Show History" Button, this datatable will provide the user with all recorded data from the sensor.
+Activated by the "Show History" Button, this datatable will provide the user with all recorded data from the sensor.
 The table will be easy to understand and will have content prefrences features to facilitate the process for the user.

 **Data Fields**
 - account_id: int